Research Internship Program

 Creating pathways to dental, oral, and craniofacial research careers in Oregon

 Our primary objective is to establish clear paths to careers in dental, oral, and craniofacial research.
-We aim to provide opportunities for high school, undergraduate, and non-traditional learners, with a particular emphasis on engaging rural and underrepresented communities in Oregon.
+We provide opportunities for high school, undergraduate, and non-traditional learners with an emphasis on engaging rural and underrepresented communities in Oregon.
 Our goal is to equip interns with the necessary skills and knowledge to actively pursue research in dental and oral health.

 Comprehensive internship program

 Our internship program offers various paid research internship pathways, tailored to the individual's educational level.
 Each intern will receive valuable mentorship from experienced researchers.
 Additionally, interns will participate in career development activities designed to help them assess and plan their future in the field of science.
-The summer internship program spans a minimum of 8 weeks, during which interns will delve into their research projects.
+The summer internship program spans a minimum of eight weeks, during which interns will delve into their research projects.
 At the conclusion of the program, interns will have the opportunity to showcase their hard work by presenting their research findings.
-This event not only celebrates their achievements but also provides a platform for learning from other interns' presentations.
+This event celebrates individual achievements and provides a platform for learning from other interns' presentations.

 Internship eligibility